Probing Anharmonic and Heterogeneous Carrier Dynamics Across Sublattice Melting in a Minimal Model Superionic Conductor: Summary

-The \emph{Lindemann index} and \emph{Debye-Waller factor} link these dynamical changes to local vibrations (Fig.~\ref{fig:fig6}).
-For hosts, $u_{\rm H}^2 \propto T$, consistent with harmonic motion; for carriers, $u_{\rm C}^2 = aT + bT^2$, where the quadratic term dominates near sublattice melting, evidencing enhanced anharmonicity even in an elastically stable host.
-Finally, varying the packing density tunes the onset and sharpness of sublattice melting (Fig.~\ref{fig:fig7}).
-Lower density broadens regime~II and strengthens carrier anharmonicity, demonstrating that density controls both the range and cooperativity of the transition by reshaping the local energy landscape.
+The \emph{Debye-Waller factor} links these dynamical changes to local vibrations (Fig.~\ref{fig:fig6}).
+At high density, the host particles exhibit nearly harmonic behavior, whereas the carrier particles display increasingly nonlinear vibrational dynamics near the sublattice melting regime, signaling enhanced anharmonicity.
+Reducing the packing fraction broadens regime~III, softens the host lattice, and induces increasingly nonlinear fluctuations in both subsystems (Fig.~\ref{fig:fig7}), demonstrating that density controls the cooperativity of sublattice melting by reshaping the local energy landscape.
+Simulations of 3D $\alpha$-AgI with Coulomb interactions (Fig.~\ref{fig:fig8}) reproduce qualitatively similar transport regimes, supporting the broader relevance of the mechanisms identified in the minimal model.

-Together, these results provide a unified microscopic picture linking order-disorder dynamics, anharmonic vibrations, and dynamical heterogeneity.
-Unlike conventional mean-field or single-particle hopping descriptions, which assume independent ion motion in a fixed lattice potential, our model reveals that fast ionic transport emerges from collective, anharmonic rearrangements constrained by the crystalline host.
-This cooperative mechanism naturally couples local vibrational softening to large-scale sublattice disorder, bridging the gap between microscopic lattice dynamics and macroscopic transport.
-These insights suggest that \emph{sublattice melting can be engineered—potentially even at ambient conditions—via density control}, offering design principles for robust, high-conductivity solid electrolytes.
+These insights suggest that \emph{sublattice melting can be engineered via density control}, offering design principles for robust, high-conductivity solid electrolytes.
 The roles of dimensionality and carrier size in shaping transport behavior are examined in detail in the Supporting Information.